 If you do a little search on the internet, you’ll find that there are tons of clinics in your area alone (that is if you live in a big city) who are offering some amazing deals on Botox.
 For example if you happen to live in NYC, the Manhattan based PLACEHOLDER have a special offer for old and new clients with their Botox NYC treatment plan.
 This package gives you some of the best Botox in the city, for a price that won’t leave your wallet empty in these tight times.

 But regardless of where you live, you’ll probably find something good in your local or your nearest metropolitan areas.
 All it really takes is a little bit of research and asking around.
 And the price generally depends on what you want and what kind of results you’re looking for.
-Different clinics have different forms of pricing, so you’d have to ask them whether they charge per area of treatment or maybe per unit of Botox.
+Different clinics have different forms of pricing, so you’d have to ask them whether they charge per area of treatment or maybe per unit of Botox in New York City.

 So be a little more scrupulous when learning new information about Botox, as you never know what is true and what is false.
 It’s unfortunate that with the rise of the internet and the accessibility of information, so many false rumors can also be spread.
 Don’t believe everything you hear and always double check your facts before making up your mind about something.